 The Charlestown WTP (Figure 14.43, Table 14.52) was commissioned in 2018 to supply water to the Charlestown Water Supply Scheme and is positioned 1.2km North West of Charlestown.
-The plant is an ultrafiltration plant, and does not include conventional components (no clarifiers or sand filters).
-The design capacity is $2 \text{ M}\ell/\text{day}$, however the plant is currently producing 0.35 $\text{M}\ell/\text{day}$ (January 2021)29.
-The plant produced an average of 0.5 $\text{M}\ell/\text{day}$ from 2018 up until October 2020 but some production boreholes have failed (mechanical issues and lightning strikes) and this has affected the total availability of raw water which should be supplied to the plant30.
-The water meter records are reported to be good.
+The plant is an ultrafiltration plant which does not include conventional components (no clarifiers or sand filters).
+The design capacity is $2 \, \text{M}\ell/\text{day}$, however, the plant was producing 0.55 M l/day from 2018 to March 202229.
+The plant was last used in March 2022 and Newcastle LM have not operated the plant after that date (reasons unclear).
+Some production boreholes had failed (mechanical issues, vandalism and lightning strikes) and this has affected the total availability of raw water which should be supplied to the plant30.
+The water meter records were reported to be good.
+Only one borehole is functioning and delivered 360 k l/day to the community throughout 2022.